Close Alert Banner

 What's that smell?

-Your municipal wastewater facilities plays vital roles in keeping our water clean and our Muskoka environment healthy.
+Muskoka’s municipal wastewater facilities play a vital role in protecting public health, keeping our water clean, and preserving our environment.

-• We are in full compliance with our Environmental Compliance Approvals issued by the Ministry of the Environment, Conservation and Parks (MECP) - the wastewater is being properly treated and disinfected.
+At certain times of the year—especially during warm weather—you may notice odours near a wastewater treatment facility.
+While this can be unpleasant, there is no cause for concern.
+The District remains in full compliance with Environmental Compliance Approvals issued by the Ministry of the Environment, Conservation and Parks (MECP), and all wastewater is properly treated and disinfected.

 Help beat the stink by keeping our wastewater system healthy: only flush the 3 P's: Pee, Poo and Toilet Paper.